 Did you know that nursery rhymes are actually super educational?
 They are a tried and true way to teach rhythm, rhyme, and new vocabulary.
 Nursery rhymes also help improve memory and oral language!
 May is the perfect month to incorporate classic nursery rhymes, as May 1st is Mother Goose Day!
 We have put together a list of the best nursery rhymes for children.
 Get hands-on with this nursery rhyme sorting activity!
 Many nursery rhymes can also be explored as fun fingerplays!
 Looking for a great Nursery Rhyme book?
 Check out this Nursery Rhyme book filled with classic rhymes and amazing art!
 And for more rhyming fun, check out this list of great rhyming songs.

 An ocean theme is perfect for the end of the school year!
 It holds the promise of long summer days and cool water.
+We’ve got a whole list of ocean-themed activities for preschool!
 Bring the ocean into the classroom with an ocean-themed sensory bin, DIY sea stars, ocean games, and ocean activities.
 Explore new sea creatures in the books, A House for Hermit Crab and Commotion in the Ocean.
 For even more ocean books, check out this amazing list of ocean books for preschoolers!
 Get your preschoolers excited for this new theme with ALL the baby shark song videos!